 Effective frontline employee communication is critical for businesses large and small.
-When it comes to communicating with frontline workers, it can get a little tricky.
+When it comes to managing, and communicating with, frontline employees, it can get a little tricky.
 Frontline teams aren’t sitting in front of computers and checking email.
 They are on-the-go to the next job site or working directly with a customer or servicing equipment 30 feet in the air, and so on.

 Reaching these customer-facing employees, who make up 80 percent of the workforce, is critical for business success and requires a different, mobile-first approach.
 These do’s and don’ts for improving frontline employee communication will help you create a more engaged and productive workforce, and help to mitigate employee communication problems.

 1. DO: Connect Frontline Workers With the Greater Organization